Siddhant-Divekar/User-Management/README.md

 # User-Management
 This is my First Spring-Boot Project.
-It is a CRUD Application
+It is a CRUD Application in Spring-Boot